tsprasath/estate/README.md

 Getting Started & Bootstraping
 ------------------------------

-(Only for AWS Users) There is a Terraform file in the root of the repository that will provision the necessary AWS resources to run Estate
+(Only for AWS Users) There is a set of Terraform files in the bootstrap folder in the root of the repository that will provision the necessary AWS resources to run Estate in a production like manner

-For those who arn't using AWS or have their own deployment tooling as long as it can run a docker container then you can stand this puppy up.
+For those who arn't using AWS or have their own deployment tooling as long as it can run a docker container then you can stand this up.

 ```
 docker pull underarmourconnectedfitness/estate:master